oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-target-db/prepare-target-db.md

 In this lab

-* You will check target database to identify whether it meets prerequistes for ZDM Physical Offline Database Migration.
+* You will check the target database to ensure it meets ZDM Physical Online Database Migration prerequisites.

 * You will perform necessary steps to modify target database when required so that it meets the migration prerequisites.